Everything You Need To Know About Spotted Gum Timber

 Should you want to keep the rich, fresh look of the timber, we recommend you coat / oil either before or immediately after installation.
 Doing so ensures the prevention of excess moisture penetrating the timber, which can cause a number of issues in the long run, even leading to the timber requiring replacement.

-Spotted Gum is an ideal choice for decking and flooring.
-Spotted Gum is a highly durable hardwood that, if properly maintained, the timber has been known to last over 40 years.
-It is a somewhat dense timber with a Janka (hardness) rating of 11, making it a very resistant to scratches or knocks.
-Tested and approved for use up to BAL 29, Spotted Gum is rated for bushfire attack use, a welcomed trait, sure to put anyone’s mind at ease.
+Some more advantages to Spotted Gum decking include that it is a somewhat dense timber with a Janka (hardness) rating of 11, making it a very resistant to scratches or knocks.
+The hardwood is also commonly used in engineering applications, making Spotted Gum decking sturdy and strong.
+Tested and approved for use up to BAL 29, Spotted Gum is rated well against bushfires, a welcomed trait, sure to put anyone’s mind at ease.

 All species used at Coach House Timbers are sustainably sourced.